 The purpose of the starter is to push the Bendix gear on the end of the starter into the flywheel which turns the engine over.
 It’s an electromagnet actuated lever that can be bad as well.
 You can hear the solenoid by its clicking before it cranks the engine.
 When you turn the ignition key from off to on, but not start, you should hear 2 clicks from the solenoids.

 Broken Timing Belt or Timing Chain

 This is probably the worst of them all, especially if you have an interference engine.
-You would need a mechanic to diagnose this, but a good starting point is look at the records of the vehicle.
-A timing belt should be changed at around 100,000 to 140,000 km’s so make sure that’s true for your vehicle.
-For timing chains, they don’t need to be replaced regularly so in that case the problem is usually deeper.
+You would need a mechanic to diagnose this, but a good starting point is to look at the records of the vehicle.
+A timing belt should be changed at around 100,000 to 140,000 km so make sure that’s true for your vehicle.
+For timing chains, they don’t need to be replaced regularly so in that case, the problem is usually deeper.